hot3dx/DirectXToolkitXaml12/README.md

 can easily be used to create a DirectX 12 Xaml UWP App because this library contains all the files in that directory.

-Nice part: the DirectXToolkitXaml12 library only needs to occupy one folder and all your apps code can link to it!
+# Nice part: the DirectXToolkitXaml12 library only needs to occupy one
+## folder and all your apps code can link to it!
+# Use C:\DirectXToolKitXaml12
+for zero problems with App1 sample

 Windows 10 OS Build 2004
 Visual Studio C++ 16.6.5